 Would even Alfred Hitchcock have had the audacity to spring something so thoroughly unsettling, if not downright perverse, on us?

 Here's a YouTube clip of the aforementioned scene featuring commentary by Hitchcock and Francois Truffaut.
-Something tells me even The Master considered ending his movie with this, uh, stunning climax.
+Something tells me even The Master never considered ending his movie with this, uh, stunning climax.